-Your account will be reviewed up to four times per day, as soon as new loans are listed, with the goal of placing orders and deploying your cash as quickly as possible in accordance with your investment criteria.
+Your account will be reviewed up to four times per day, as soon as new loans are listed, with the goal of placing orders and deploying your cash as quickly as possible to match your investment criteria.
 Depending on the factors below, your funds may be invested very quickly or it may take an extended period of time for all of your cash to be deployed.

 The time required to deploy your cash using Automated Investing depends on: